tstillwell/appengine_multiblog/README.md

 #### Deployment
 Once you are satisfied with your changes and testing, time to deploy the app to gcloud.

-There are two steps to uploading the code to production for the first time.
+There are two steps to deploying the app for the first time.

 1. Create a project on Google Cloud Platform